MichaelPhilippone/iTunesControl/README.markdown

 3. After all is installed and prepared, just open your web browser and point it to http://localhost/ControliTunes/
-If the page that appears controls iTunes, you're all ready to use the chrome extension!
+If the page that appears works, you're all ready to use the chrome extension!

+4. If step (3) did not work, make sure of a few things:
+	* you followed the instructions here: http://www.whatsmyip.org/itunesremote/
+	* you enabled Web service and PHP on your macintosh
+	* you downloaded the PHP site locally to your computer if all of the above have been completed, continue to #5

+5. Make sure the Options page for the extension has the correct address for the computer you are trying to control
+	* (**MUST** be on the same local network)

 ---

-You can download a stable version from the Chrome Web Store:
+You can download a stable version of the extension from the Chrome Web Store:
 	http://goo.gl/2jHUr